vishnraj/go-scraper/README.md

 Flags:
   -a, --agent string           User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")
       --captcha_click_selector string            The selector element to click for the captcha box (default "div.g-recaptcha")
-      --captcha_click_sleep int               time (seconds) we sleep after a captcha click, to allow the captcha challenge to get loaded into the iframe (default 5)
+      --captcha_click_sleep int               Time (seconds) we sleep after a captcha click, to allow the captcha challenge to get loaded into the iframe (default 5)
       --captcha_iframe_wait_selector string   The selector element to wait for the captcha iframe (default "body > div:nth-child(6) > div:nth-child(4) > iframe")
       --captcha_wait_selector string             The selector element to wait for so we can load the captcha box (default "div.re-captcha")
       --config string          config file (default is $HOME/.go-dynamic-fetch.yaml)